bhauman/figwheel-main/docs/reloadable_code.md

 code that only defines behavior without bundling state with the behavior.

-Let's face it though, we are in JavaScript's domain and state is going to get changed.
+Let's face it though, we are in JavaScript's domain and mutating state is just the way stuff gets done.

 ## Load Time Side Effects

-Load time side-effects are the side-effects that change the state of our JavaScript when a file is loaded.
-As an example if we defined a bunch of functions in a file, when the file is reloaded, it will be setting changing the state by redefining all of the functions that are already present in the same naemspace in the JavaScript environment.
+Load time side-effects are the side-effects that change the state of our JavaScript environment when a file is loaded.
+As an example if we defined a bunch of functions in a file, when the file is reloaded, it will be changing the state by re-defining all of the functions that are already present in the same namespace in the JavaScript environment.
 That is a side-effect of loading the file but it is benign, as this is a state change that we want.

-But if you are mutating the [DOM][DOM], or your program state at the top-level of your file so that these state changes will occur when the file is loaded, we are going to have to put some thought into how to safely make these things happen so that we can preserve the state of our running program so that it can survive reloading our files.
+If you are mutating the [DOM][DOM] or your program state at the top-level of your file so that these state changes will occur when the file is loaded, we are going to have to put some thought into how we can safely make these things happen so that we can preserve the state of our running program.
+We want the state of our program to survive the reloading our files.

 Reloadable code is code who's **load time side-effects** will not interact with our running program in a destructive way.

 The good news:

-* ClojureScript namespaces are compile to JavaScript Object literals which make reloading semantics easy to think about
 * it is idiomatic in ClojureScript, to write our functions so that they don't exhibit bad load time side-effects
 * Reactjs makes it trivial to work with the DOM in a declarative way